layout image

 Subcutaneous cannula site

 Ideally, site inspections should be performed at least 4 hourly, noting signs of inflammation and local site reaction2 and then be documented on the relevant organisational form.
-For community services when this is not practical, consider patient and family/carer education regarding observable signs and directions for management of changes.
+For community services when this is not practical, consider patient and family education regarding observable signs and directions for management of changes.

 Inspection of the subcutaneous cannula site should be part of routine care and include checks for tenderness and presence of a haematoma at the cannula insertion site.1,4,6